danedane-haider/HybrA-Filterbanks/README.md

 ![Logo](https://github.com/danedane-haider/HybrA-Filterbanks/blob/main/HybrA.png)

 ## About
-This repository contains the official implementaions of [Hybrid Auditory filterbanks](https://arxiv.org/abs/2408.17358) and [ISAC](https://arxiv.org/abs/2505.07709).
-The modules are designed to be easily usable in the design of PyTorch model designs.
+This repository contains the official implementations of [HybrA](https://arxiv.org/abs/2408.17358) and [ISAC](https://arxiv.org/abs/2505.07709).
+ISAC is an invertible and stable auditory filterbank with customizable kernel size, and HybrA extends ISAC via an additional set of learnable kernels.
+The two filterbanks are implemented as PyTorch nn.Module and therefore easily integrable into any neural network.
+As an essential mathematical foundation for the construction of ISAC and HybrA, the repository contains many fast frame-theoretic functions, such as the computation of framebounds, aliasing terms, and regularizers for tightening.

 ## Documentation
 [https://github.com/danedane-haider/HybrA-Filterbanks](https://danedane-haider.github.io/HybrA-Filterbanks/main/)